SohamDas2004/OpenLane-VSD/README.md

 <br>

-SO now there are so many ways to reach to target from source but we have to choose the best shortest possible way to reach the target.And we need to avoid the zig-zag way better to cghoose 'L' shape routing'.
+SO now there are so many ways to reach to target from source but we have to choose the best shortest possible way to reach the target.And we need to avoid the zig-zag way better to choose 'L' shape routing'.

 <br>